jfahrenkrug/abv-calculator-action/README.md

 # ABV Calculator Action

 A GitHub Action to calculate a beverage's alcohol by volume (ABV) given the original and final gravity.
 It uses the simplified formula of `(OG - FG) * 131.25`.
 It's the ultime GitHub Action for the passionate homebrewer.
 No, it's not very useful.
+Test.

 ## Inputs